Definite fillings of lens spaces: Lens spaces not bounding small definite manifolds

 Next we obtain a lower bound on any smooth negative-definite filling of $L_{m,n}$.
-The argument is similar although a little more delicate. \begin{prop} Let $X$ be a smooth negative-definite filling of $L_{m,n}$, then $b_2(X)\geq n-1$. \end{prop} \begin{proof} Let $X$ be a smooth negative-definite filling of $L_{m,n}$.
-By the fact that $-L_{m,n}\cong L(p,p-q)$ and \eqref{eq:dual_frac}, the manifold $-X(p,p-q)$ is plumbed along a linear graph with weights given by the tuple
+The argument is similar although a little more delicate. \begin{prop} If $X$ is a smooth negative-definite filling of $L_{m,n}$, then $b_2(X)\geq n-1$. \end{prop} \begin{proof} Let $X$ be a smooth negative-definite filling of $L_{m,n}$.
+By the fact that $-L_{m,n}\cong L(p,p-q)$ and \eqref{eq:dual_frac}, we have that $-X(p,p-q)$ is the 4-manifold obtained by plumbing according to the plumbing graph~$\Gamma$: